 Prof. Milos Manic, Virginia Commonwealth University, USA

-Professor Milos Manic is performing research and teaching in area of artificial intelligence applied to energy, human- machine interfacing, cyber security, and intelligent control systems.
+Professor Milos Manic is conducting research and teaching in area of artificial intelligence applied to energy, human- machine interfacing, cyber security, and resilient intelligent control systems.
 He is a Professor with Computer Science Department and Director of Modern Heuristics Research Group at Virginia Commonwealth University.
 He has over 20 years of academic and industrial experience.
-Prof. Manic is an IEEE Industrial Electronics Society (IES) Officer and is a member of various standing and technical committees and boards of this Society.
-He has authored or co-authored over 140 peer-reviewed publications - 11 book chapters, 26 journals (17 in journals with Impact Factor (IF) >6.0), 6 IEEE Transactions Editorials, and over 120 conference papers.
-Professor Associate Editor of IEEE Transactions on Industrial Electronics and IEEE Transactions on Industrial Informatics.
+As principal investigator he has completed over 30 research grants with the National Science Foundation, Dept. of Energy, Idaho National Laboratory, Dept. of Air Force, Fujitsu Laboratories of America, and Hewlett-Packard Prof. Manic has served as an IEEE Industrial Electronics Society (IES) Officer, is a member of various standing and technical committees and boards of this Society, and is a founder and past chair of Technical Committee on Resilience and Security in Industry.
+He is a General Chair of IEEE IECON 2018.
+He has authored or co-authored over 180 peer-reviewed publications and holds several U.S. patents.

 Prof. Michele Della Ventura, Music Academy 'Studio Musica', Italy